mzazon/awesome-cloud-projects/aws/real-time-analytics-dashboards-kinesis-quicksight/real-time-analytics-dashboards-kinesis-quicksight.md

    echo "✅ Created Managed Service for Apache Flink application: ${FLINK_APP_NAME}"
    ```

+   The Managed Service for Apache Flink application is now created and configured with optimal settings for real-time analytics.
+The configuration enables auto-scaling, comprehensive monitoring, and default checkpoint settings for reliability and fault tolerance.

 7. **Start the Flink application**:

+   Starting the Flink application initiates the streaming analytics pipeline.
+The application begins consuming data from the Kinesis stream, processing it through windowing operations, and writing aggregated results to S3.
+The startup process includes checkpoint recovery if available and begins processing from the configured stream position.

    ```bash
    # Start the Flink application to begin processing streaming data